UniversityOfHelsinkiCS/suoritustarkistin/README.md

 In case some students are missing enrolment to the course, Suotar will catch these completions into something called enrolment limbo.
 Suotar checks automatically every week, whether these students already have enrolled to the course.
 Once they have, Suotar will create a report of these completions.
 Teacher does not need to report completions without initial enrolment again.

 ### Combo Courses
 For some courses, same course instance has students signed in from both AY and TKT.
 These courses are called Combo Courses.
-When marked as such in the SuotarDB, and approved by AY, Suotar can automatically detect which completion should the student receive.
+When marked as such in the SuotarDB, and approved by Open University, Suotar can automatically detect which completion should the student receive.
 You can see the selection for each student after inserting the data.
-The AY-completions will be painted blue, and they will have the AY -course code in them.
+The Open University completions will be painted blue.

 ### Automated reports (for admins only)